torvalds/linux/Documentation/process/kernel-driver-statement.rst

 adopt a policy of supporting their customers on Linux with open-source kernel code.

-We speak only for ourselves, and not for any company we might work for today, have in the past, or will in the future.
+We speak only for ourselves, and analt for any company we might work for today, have in the past, or will in the future.

  - Dave Airlie